 Instructions to Download Historic Records Reports in E-Verify

 For many professionals, an unpaid internship is part of the tradeoff for gaining experience.
 However, since 2010, unpaid internships were tricky for employers due to the risk of wage and hour litigation.

-- Do an intern and the employer clearly understand that there is no expectation of compensation?
+- Do the intern and the employer both clearly understand that there is no expectation of compensation?
 Any promise of compensation, expressed or implied, suggests that the intern is actually an employee.

 - To what extent does the internship provide training similar to the kind that is given in an educational environment?

 - How much is the internship tied to the intern’s formal education program by integrated coursework or the receipt of academic credit?

 - Does the internship accommodate the intern’s academic commitments and correspond with the academic calendar?

 - Is the length of the internship limited and does it provides the intern with beneficial learning?